shurutech/iOSKickstart/README.md

 ```

    - Copy the above command and paste into terminal.
+   - This process will prompt you for input, such as
+     - App's name
-   - This process will prompt you for input, such as the new app's name, whether a sidebar is required (y for yes or n for no), the number of tabs needed in the created app (between 2 to 5), and whether the Terms and Conditions and Onboarding screens are required.
+     - Whether a sidebar is required (y for yes or n for no)
+     - The number of tabs needed in the created app (between 2 to 5)
+     - Whether the Terms and Conditions and Onboarding screens are required.
-   - New app will be created on Desktop
+   - New app will be created in Desktop folder

  ## Demo Video